 In addition to the Medicaid applicant being questioned as part of the functional needs assessment, nonverbal cues, such as facial expressions and body language, may be taken into account.
 The individual might also be observed performing day to day activities in his / her home.
 Furthermore, persons who are familiar with the Medicaid applicant may be asked to provide additional information.
 Often, it is the spouse, an adult child, or a healthcare provider that provides supporting evidence of functional need.

 It is difficult to say how long the actual long term care assessment takes, given different functional tools are used based on the state and Medicaid program in which one is applying.
 That said, it is thought that the administration of the assessment should take no longer than a few hours.

-Not only do functional needs assessments help to determine if a program applicant meets the program’s functional eligibility requirement, but they sometimes also serve as the tool to create a care plan (service plan) for the Medicaid applicant.
+Not only do functional needs assessments help to determine if a program applicant meets the program’s functional eligibility requirement, but they sometimes also serve as a tool to create a care plan (service plan) for the Medicaid applicant.
 (Some states use a separate tool, a more extensive needs assessment, for this purpose).
-With the creation of a service plan, the specific types of care and the amount of care that is required is established.
-For instance, a service plan for a senior with early stage Parkinson’s disease dementia might indicate he / she requires 20 hours of personal care assistance and homemaker services, as well as home modifications to continue to safely live at home.
+With the creation of a service plan, the specific types of care and the amount of care required is established.
+For instance, a service plan for a senior with early stage Parkinson’s disease dementia might indicate 20 hours of personal care assistance and homemaker services is required, as well as home modifications to continue to safely live at home.

 When in the Application Process Is the Functional Assessment?